rand-asswad/WCA1-docs/parts/5_conclusion.md

 We started reading state-of-the-art literature on the neurophysiology of the inner ear, it was clear that a Wavelet transform represents the signal processing in the cochlea than the STFT transform [@yang1992;@reimann2011].
+It is worth mentioning that we studied extensively the auditory representation of acoustic signals by Yang, Wang, and Shamma [@yang1992] in order to rethink the model of sound processing in the cochlea.

 The Wavelet Transform (WT) of a realizable signal $s\in L^2(\R)$ along a wavelet $\psi\in L^2(\R)$ is defined by